Rolls-Royce Silver Cloud: Silver Cloud

 Construction is body-on-frame, which permitted special bodied versions, though the overwhelming majority were built with the standard Pressed Steel Company manufactured steel body shell.
 A light-weight aluminium alloy was used for doors, bonnet/hood and boot/trunk lid.
 The chassis is a simple steel box section, welded together and very rigid.
 The car is 5.38 m long, 1.90 m wide, and weighs 1.95 tonnes.
 The engine is a 155 hp / 4000 rpm 4.9 L six-cylinder unit with inlet over exhaust valves: twin SU carburettors were added in September 1957.

 The standard transmission was a four-speed automatic, the General Motors designed Hydramatic transmission.
+Rolls-Royce manuals and literature did not use the Hydramatic name, instead referring to the transmission as the "Automatic Gearbox."

 The turning circle was 41 ft 8 in.

 Brakes are hydraulic and assisted by the Rolls-Royce mechanical servo with 11 in drums and suspension was independent coils at the front and semi-elliptic springs at the rear.
 Twin brake master cylinders were incorporated from April 1956.

 Power steering and air conditioning became available as options in 1956.

 A long-wheelbase version lengthened by 4 in was also made available in September 1957, outwardly very similar to the existing car but offering improved leg space for rear-seat passengers.

 The British Motor magazine tested a standard-wheelbase factory-bodied Series I in 1956 recording a top speed of 102.9 mph and acceleration from 0-60 mph in 13.5 seconds and a fuel consumption of 14.5 mpgimp.
 The test car cost £5078 including taxes.

 The coachbuilder Harold Radford offered conversions of the 4-door saloon into an estate car.
 One of these conversions, chassis no. LSMH65, sold in March 2017 for $583,000 (inclusive of applicable buyer's fee) at RM Sotheby's Amelia Island auction.